LeviDomingos/Gameon/README.md

 # Main Page

-As soon as the page loads up the user will see the:
+As soon as the page loads up the user will see:

-- Board Game ot Tiles and Timer.

-- All the levels are visible too.
+- All the levels are visible.

-- There are 40 levels with 5 different types of game.
+- There are 20 levels with 5 different types of game.

 - The user will experience playing with number, emoji, letters, letters and numbers, emoji and letters and so on...